jrief/django-formset/docs/source/renderers.rst

 -------------------

-By using slightly different parameters, a form can be rendered with labels and input fields side by side, rather than beneeth each other.
+By using slightly different parameters, a form can be rendered with labels and input fields side by side, rather than beneath each other.
 This can simply be achieved by replacing the form renderer using these parameters.

 .. code-block:: python